Deirdre18/ecommerce-django-app/README.md

 The steps I took to develop this project are as follows:-

 **The steps I took to create this project and how to run this project.**

-*NOTE THAT I REUSED THE 'ACCOUNTS' APP CREATED FROM INITIAL TUTORIAL*
+*PLEASE NOTE THAT I REUSED THE 'ACCOUNTS' APP CREATED FROM CODE INSTITUTE VIDEO TUTORIAL*

 1)  mkdir ~/e-commerce
 2)  cd ./e-commerce